joamaro97/azure-network-protocols/README.md

 <img src="https://i.imgur.com/y7dCDR5.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>
 <p>
-Within the Azure portal, I opened the networking settings for the Ubuntu VM and added an inbound security rule to block ICMP traffic.
-I make sure to have the priority higher than SSH (300) to ensure the rule applies first.
+Now, I am going to block the ICMP traffic and watch wireshark to see what happened in that connection.
+In Azure,  I opened the networking settings for the Ubuntu VM and added an inbound security rule to block ICMP traffic.
+I make sure to have the priority higher than SSH (310) to ensure the rule applies first.
 </p>
 <br />